UPCOMING ONLINE COURSES

 Marcelo Miranda – Brazil

-This was the best summer course I did so far.
-It is very complete, well structured, all teachers have the highest quality and the ambience is always constructive and friendly.
-I truly recommend this course to everyone that is passionate about medieval music and to curious that want to learn more.
+This was the best summer course I’ve taken so far.
+It’s very comprehensive and well-structured, all the teachers are excellent, and the atmosphere is always constructive and friendly.
+I highly recommend this course to anyone passionate about medieval music, as well as to anyone curious to learn more.

 Jorge Luís Castro

 The online summer course was a fantastic experience!
-The fact that we had a week to comprehend everything, practice and work on it, gave us the opportunity to go much deeper than in regular an onsite course.
-The course was challenging and of great interest for beginners as well as for more advanced and professional musicians.
-Where other courses and institutions teach you about Medieval Music, the Online Music Course of Besalú gives you the real Middle Ages.
+Having a full week to absorb, practice, and engage with the material allowed us to explore the subject much more deeply than in a typical on-site course.
+The program is both challenging and engaging, suitable for beginners as well as more advanced and professional musicians.
+While other courses and institutions teach you about Medieval Music, the Online Music Course of Besalú lets you experience the real Middle Ages.

 Marjolein van Amers - The Netherlands

-I enjoyed the course a lot and learned many new useful things about everything from historical context to performance practice.
-It opened my eyes to some new repertoires and added perspectives on some of the ones I already knew.
-I especially enjoyed the Improvisation class, because I think it made me understand medieval composition in a much better way.
-I’d recommend the course to anyone interested in understanding medieval music better and who want to work from the sources.
+I really enjoyed the course and learned so many useful things, from historical context to performance practice.
+It introduced me to new repertoires and gave fresh perspectives on some I already knew.
+I especially loved the Improvisation class, as it helped me understand medieval composition in a much deeper way.
+I would recommend this course to anyone who wants to gain a better understanding of medieval music and work directly from the sources.

 Gustav Olai - Sweden

-Last year I had the opportunity to attend the Manuscript to Performance sessions and I can only say good things.
-The depth, the rigor and the care with which each subject is treated are unique, the first-class teachers and of course the good atmosphere, make this course an unforgettable experience.
+Last year, I had the opportunity to attend the Manuscript to Performance sessions, and I can only say wonderful things.
+The depth, rigor, and care with which each topic is addressed are truly exceptional.
+The first-class teachers, combined with the friendly and supportive atmosphere, make this course an unforgettable experience.

 Fabiana Sans